Tick Awareness

 • If you suspect that the tick has been in your skin for several hours or longer, and you didn’t get a negative test from the tick, see a Lyme Literate Medical Doctor (LLMD) doctor after the tick is removed for a blood test.
 This is especially important if you notice redness, swelling, or a rash, such as the bull’s-eye rash associated with Lyme disease, or if you notice symptoms such as fatigue, headache, muscle pain, joint pain/swelling, or fever in the weeks following.
 Early treatment can make a big difference.

-• (Personally, if I get a tick embedded in me for more than couple hours, I start taking a few natural immune-boosters / infection fighters just in case, including 3,000 mg of Astragalus daily, based on the protocol from Stephen Buhner.
-This is a personal choice and not medical advice, of course.)
+• (Personally, if I get a tick embedded in me for more than couple hours, I start taking a few natural immune-boosters / infection fighters just in case.)

 Resources: